How Functional Limitations Affect Your Disability Claim

 The RFC describes non-exertional limitations by the amount of time that you can perform the activities in a workday.
 How often you can perform a particular action depends on the severity of the condition causing the limitation.
 For example, if your arthritis causes daily, intense swelling in your hands, your RFC might restrict you to "occasional" manipulation of the hands and fingers.
 But if your arthritis causes only a slight tingling in your fingers, your RFC might restrict you to "frequent" manipulation.

-A Combination of Limitations in Your RFC
+Combining Limitations in Your RFC

 Most disability claimants have an RFC that contains both exertional and non-exertional limitations.
-Because Social Security is required to consider the combined impact of all of your functional limitations, the more you have, the better your chance that the SSA will approve your disability claim.
+Because Social Security is required to consider the combined impact of all of your functional limitations, the more you have, the better your chance that the agency will approve your disability claim.

 Social Security needs to see that your RFC not only rules out any of the jobs you've done in the past, but also prevents you from performing any other jobs in the national economy.
 The agency uses a tool called the Dictionary of Occupational Titles (DOT) to categorize all jobs according to their physical and mental demands.
+Social Security will classify your past work by looking at the DOT description of the job duties, then compare the limitations in your current RFC with the exertional and non-exertional requirements of your past job to see if you could do the job today.

 Your Treating Doctor Can Help Describe Your Functional Limitations

-The best medical source statements are ones written by providers who treat you in their area of expertise and point to the diagnostic criteria they used to arrive at their opinion on your limitations.
+The best medical source statements are written by providers who treat you in their area of expertise and point to the diagnostic criteria they used to arrive at their opinion on your limitations.
 Keep this in mind when deciding which providers you'll ask to complete an RFC form.
 For example, a statement from the psychologist who you regularly meet for counseling is more persuasive than a statement from a family doctor who you saw once for anxiety.

 Establish Functional Limits With Help From an Attorney